-Treadmills might be a great piece of equipment to fulfill your cardio workouts, but some people constantly complain of knee problems and other pains or discomfort after exercising on it.
+Treadmills might be a great piece of equipment to fulfill your cardio workouts, but some people constantly complain of knee problems and other pains or discomfort after exercising on them.

 In a hurry?
 The following is the list of the best treadmills for bad knees: